givtnl/givt-app/lib/features/family/shared/README.md

 Here we have all the FUN components.
 To make it easier to find the components we have grouped them in the following categories.

-To use a component you should import it from the `lib/features/family/shared/components.dart` file.
+To use a component you should import it from the `lib/features/family/shared/design/components.dart` file.

 #### Actions

 - Button => `FunButton`
 - Secondary Button => `FunSecondaryButton`
+- Tile => `FunTile`

 #### Content